Alfv\'en waves at low magnetic Reynolds number: Transitions between diffusion, dispersive Alfv\'en waves and nonlinear propagation: Linear theory of confined Alfv en waves

 \subsection{A propagative low-$\Rm$ approximation}

-We start by simplifying the governing equations in the limit $\Rm\rightarrow0$ in way suitable to describe the propagation of waves in liquid metals.
-In the limit $\Rm\rightarrow0$, the induction equation readily implies that at the leading order,
+We start by simplifying the governing equations in the limit $\Rm\rightarrow0$ in way suitable to describe the propagation of waves in liquid metals. {In the low-$\Rm$ approximation, the physical quantities $\bm b$ and $\bm u$ are expanded in powers of $\Rm$.
+Thus, the induction equation at the leading order, $ O (\Rm^0)$, readily implies}

-Indeed, for the fluid motion to actually induce a magnetic field, the transport term and the magnetic diffusion must balance which implies $\Delta\boldsymbol b=\mathcal O(\Rm)$ and therefore $\boldsymbol b=\mathcal O(\Rm)$ \citep{roberts_1967}.
-Whilst only requiring the assumption $\Rm\ll1$, this key result is often associated to the quasi-static MHD approximation, which carries the additional assumption that $\Rn\ll1$ (in our notations).
-We stress, however, that this result holds regardless of any assumption made on $\Rn$.
-In the limit $\Rm\rightarrow0$, the governing equations at $\mathcal O(\Rm)$ and linearised in the limit of negligible inertia $\Ree\rightarrow0$ take the form:
+Indeed, for the fluid motion to actually induce a magnetic field, the transport term and the magnetic diffusion must balance which implies $\bm\Delta\boldsymbol b=O(\Rm)$ and therefore $\boldsymbol b=O(\Rm)$ \citep{roberts_1967}. {Since $\boldsymbol u=O(\Rm^0)$, this implies that $b/u=O(\Rm)$ so that forcing AW electromagnetically requires forcing amplitudes $\Rm$ times smaller than forcing them mechanically.
+Hence, as noted by \citet{jameson_1964}, AW are much more efficiently forced electromagnetically than using the sort of mechanical forcing of the early experiments of \citet{lundquist_1949} and \citet{lehnert_1954}.
+Denoting $\widetilde{\boldsymbol{b}}=\Rm^{-1}\boldsymbol{b}$ and} {keeping $O(\Rm^0)$ terms in (\ref{eq:ns_adm}) and all highest remaining terms, i.e. of order $O(\Rm)$, in the induction equation (\Ref{eq:induction_adm}) yields }

-Importantly, $\Rm$ disappears in the linearised low-$\Rm$ approximation but three governing non-dimensional numbers are left: the Hartmann number $\Ha$ and the two screen parameters $\Rn$ and $\Rv$.
+Importantly, {since these equations result from an asymptotic expansion in $\Rm$}, $\Rm$ disappears in the linearised low-$\Rm$ approximation but three governing non-dimensional numbers are left: the Hartmann number $\Ha$ and the two screen parameters $\Rn$ and $\Rv$.
 Eliminating either $\boldsymbol b$ or $\boldsymbol u$ reveals that both variables obey the same formal equation